-NetFlow generators are devices that are used specifically for intercepting traffic on the network,and are able listen to this data through one or many network interfaces.
+NetFlow Generators are devices that are used specifically for Creating Netflow traffic on the network and are able to quickly create or simulate flow packets on your network without any actual devices.

 NetFlow Generators are able to create NetFlow records (and other Flow packets including Sflow & IPFIX) which are then sent off to a NetFlow Collector so that all of the generated data can be ingested by special software and then sorted into meaningful data for application developers, security experts and network administrators.

 If your not Looking for a Netflow Generator, but rather a Network Traffic Generator, you can find a full list of network traffic simulators here!

 We will be looking at some popular NetFlow generators that are commercially available, and take a brief look at what each one does, and why you might need this function on your network.

 Here's the Best Netflow Generators that Support Sflow & IPFix as well:

 Below you'll find a quick description of each, some screenshots of the tool and download links!